College of Law

 The conference is sponsored by The University of Toledo College of Law and its affiliated Legal Institute of the Great Lakes.

-This event is approved for 2.5 hours of Ohio CLE credit, as a live interactive webinar, from the Ohio Supreme Court Commission on Continuing Legal Education.
+Application has been approved for Ohio CLE credit from the Ohio Supreme Court Commission on Continuing Legal Education for 2.5 hours of CLE credit.

 AGENDA